Frequently Asked Questions -

 Why doesn't my local store have your books?

 I don't have much marketing muscle, so in part I rely on folks like you to go and ask your store to order my books.
-I try to keep them available through big wholesalers like Baker & Taylor, so stores should be able to order them; but sometimes you may just have to get them straight from me.
+I try to keep them available through big wholesalers like Ingram, Baker & Taylor, Diamond, and Random House, so stores should be able to order them; but sometimes you may just have to get them straight from me.

 Why do you switch styles all the time?